What Does VIN Mean?

 Why Are VIN Numbers 17 Digits Long?

 The VIN number is divided into three main sections.
+These sections include:

 World Manufacturer Identifier (WMI)